 Anthony Halmon (AM Holt)

-Instead, the 24-year-old posted a self-made rap on YouTube that is stirring some controversy in the student body.
+Halmon challenged Horton forgoing traditional campaign methods, posting the self-made rap on YouTube that stirred controversy in the student body.

-“No one has ever thought to do something untraditional as a form of campaigning,” he said.
+“No one has ever thought to do something untraditional as a form of campaigning,” he told the Daily Business Review before the vote.
 “All people do is stickers and fliers.
 People are coming up to me in the halls and saying, ‘Is that you?
 I had no idea you could rap.
-How long have you been doing this?’ ”
+How long have you been doing this?’”

 Law dean Alexander Acosta said he found nothing wrong with the rap and lauded Halmon for “pulling himself up by his bootstraps.”

 Halmon could not be reached for comment on Monday.